 RBI also advises the government on matters related to banking and finance, international finance, financing of five-year plans, mobilizing resources, and banking legislation.

 3. Bankers’ Bank and Lender of Last Resort: - As RBI is banker’s bank, RBI can issue licenses and other permissions to new banks.
 The rules and regulation given by RBI should be followed by all the banks in India.
 These rules and regulations of RBI can be related to reserve ratio, bank rate, repo rate and reverse repo rate etc. RBI also collect precautionary deposits from commercial banks and thus also act as a clearing houses.

-4. Credit Controller: – Credit controlling is the most important function of RBI.
-RBI controls the economy by adopting many policies incorporating other banks like changing interest rates, SLR, CRR etc. Credit controlling is important, so that the quantity and the flow of money in the economy can be maintained.
+4. Credit Controller: – Credit control is the most important function of RBI.
+RBI controls the economy by adopting many policies incorporating other banks like changing interest rates, SLR, CRR etc. Credit control is important so that the quantity and the flow of money in the economy can be maintained.
 RBI maintains the flow of money in the economy, by regularly changing interest and other parameters.